 now known as "The Ridge" at the Village.)

-the same image was used in a glossy TWA promotional poster of the early 1950’s featuring the
+the same image was used in a glossy TWA promo poster of the early 1950’s featuring the new

-new Constellation airliner cross-country passenger service.
-A Village of Oak Creek photo that
+Constellation airliner cross-country passenger service.
+This Village of Oak Creek image that

-started with Jack and Helen Frye, which literally flew around the world, generating an untold
+started with Jack and Helen Frye, literally flew around the world generating an untold amount

-amount of publicity for the region for 50-some years!
-An panorama that has been familiar to
+of publicity for the region for 50-some years!
+A panorama that has been familiar to TWA

-TWA passengers around the world for decades.
-Remarkably, one of the first times I examined it
+passengers for decades.
+Remarkably, one of the first times I viewed it was after it was shared

-was after I received it from a TWA fan in Paris!
-All thanks to a love affair Jack and Helen Frye
+with me by a TWA employee at CDG!
+This all thanks to a love affair Jack and Helen Frye

-initiated with Sedona, in 1941, and a photograph that turned out to be extremely marketable!
+initiated with Sedona in 1941, and a photo that turned out to be extremely marketable!

 When the image appeared on a calendar of Transcontinental & Western Air, Inc., it was widely